The Ongoing, Quiet Repeal

 View counts in the 1,600 range suggest that these videos have not had significant viral impact, but defunding enrollment is potentially a big deal.
 The looming sign-up period will be the first to happen under leadership that has spent years insisting that the health-care system will “fail.”
 These new, quiet changes—relatively small on the scale of health-care spending—could determine the future of American health care.
 After the defeat of the fourth Republican health bill this week, the Affordable Care Act is here to stay, at least until 2018.
 And as attention turns to working within the current system, the word that keeps coming up among health advocates and policy experts is sabotage.

-In addition to cutting this year’s open-enrollment period from 90 days down to 45, administrators from the Department of Health and Human Services (HHS) announced in a webinar on Friday that there will be long service interruptions—“planned HealthCare.gov downtime”—for 12 hours on five of the six Sundays.
+In addition to cutting this year’s open-enrollment period from 90 days down to 45, administrators from the Department of Health and Human Services (HHS) announced in a webinar Friday that there will be long service interruptions—“planned HealthCare.gov downtime”—for 12 hours on five of the six Sundays.
 This raised eyebrows among health advocates.

 “This is outrageous,” wrote Brad Woodhouse, the campaign director for Protect Our Care.
 “It’s clear that even if Republicans continue to fail to repeal the Affordable Care Act, the Trump administration will go to any lengths to sabotage the law.”

 Funding for in-person outreach has also been cut in half, from $62.5 million to $36 million.
-On Wedensday, Buzzfeed reported that HHS regional directors have been instructed not to participate in state-based events promoting open enrollment.
+On Wednesday, BuzzFeed reported that HHS regional directors have been instructed not to participate in state-based events promoting open enrollment.

 It does not require speculating about anyone’s motives to see a pattern emerging.
 If the object were to save money and develop a sustainable pool of insured people, enrollment would be a major priority.
 The more people who sign up, the lower the cost to everyone and the less likely for markets to enter the infamous “death spiral.”
 So money has always been invested in the sign-up process, namely via ads (radio, TV, social media) and in-person assistance.
 Officials estimated that the Obama administration spent $100 million on advertising last year, and this year HHS will decrease that to just $10 million.
-For comparison, that’s only one fourth as much as Warner Brothers spent marketing the Entourage movie.
+For comparison, that’s only one-fourth as much as Warner Bros. spent marketing the Entourage movie.
 And that objectively did not work.

 HHS framed these cuts as money-saving ventures.
 Though in health-care dollars, the millions saved convert to almost zero: The federal health-care budget is over $1 trillion.
 What’s more, investing in enrollment is itself cost-saving.
 People who use a lot of health care are more likely to be vigilant about signing up, but getting younger, healthier people enrolled makes the system sustainable.
-That means getting in front of them and bombarding them with reminders—possibly even on Snapchat or using virtual reality, or wherever it’s best to reach listless Millennials.
+That means getting in front of them and bombarding them with reminders—possibly even on Snapchat or using virtual reality, or wherever it’s best to reach listless millennials.

 But instead the administration is disinvesting to such a degree that the only logical outcome will be a decrease in enrollment and a skewing of the participant pool toward costlier, sicker people.
 This means higher premiums and insurers leaving the marketplace—facts which Trump recites enthusiastically at his rallies.
 The more people who miss the deadline, the more end up using emergency departments as primary-care offices.